martong/ycm_extra_conf.jsondb/README.md

 VIM's YCM plugin's ycm_extra_conf distribution for json compilation databases.

 The goal of this repository is to provide a ycm python plugin, which automates the handling of compilation flags for your projects.
-Once you've setup your build system in your project to generate the compilation database, then you will never have to manually manage and maintain your compiler flags in your ycm_extra_conf file.
+* Once you've setup your
+build system in your project to generate the compilation database, then you will never have to manually manage and maintain your compiler flags in your ycm_extra_conf file.
+* Usually compile_commands.json does not have entries for headers and newly added files.
+We try to cleverly guess the flags based on the matching cpp file or the nearest siblings.

 This is extremely useful, if you are working with a huge number of compilcated C/C++ projects and you don't want to or can't maintain the compiler flags for each projects in your ycm_extra_conf files.